Music and Philosophy (BA)

 You will take 60 credits in Music and 60 credits in Philosophy.

-In Music, this is essentially a foundation year preparing you to take advantage of the creative and intellectual benefits of higher education.
-You will receive core instruction in analysis, harmony and counterpoint, history of music, composition and practical musicianship.
+In Music,year one provides the foundation for you to take advantage of the creative and intellectual benefits of higher education.
+You will receive instruction in analysis, harmony and counterpoint, history of music, composition and practical musicianship.

 In the first year the School of Music offers core instruction in analysis, harmony and counterpoint, history of music, composition and practical musicianship.
 As a BA student you will take a free choice from these subjects.

-Note that some modules provide essential preparation (‘prerequisites’) for more advanced modules if you wish to pursue them in later years.
+Note that some modules are‘prerequisites’, providing essential preparation for more advanced modules if you wish to pursue them in later years.